dhawangayash/netty-kafka-producer/netty/README.md

 -jar target/netty4-httpserver-0.0.1-jar-with-dependencies.jar com.netty.httpserver.HttpServerNetty4
 ```

-~~ ### Issue
+### Issue
-Memory LEAK in load testing.
+~~Memory LEAK in load testing.
 I see memory leaks when Kafka broker applies back pressure on the producer.
 Owing to this there seems to be memory leaks when pumping messages. ~~

+### Fix
 This issue was fixed and the PR has the updated fix.
 Fixed using the following links:
 - [release msg](https://groups.google.com/forum/#!topic/netty/1ABu4i72sP8)
 - [release bytebuf](https://stackoverflow.com/questions/23539854/leak-bytebuf-release-was-not-called-before-its-garbage-collected)